 When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts to the main sights and museums.

 Winterthur – Sixth largest city in Switzerland (north)

 Located in the canton of Zurich is the beautiful city of Winterthur in northern Switzerland.
 Often overlooked by travelers for Zurich, Winterthur is an offbeat city in Switzerland to visit.
 Allot at least one day or two, to experience Winterthur.

-It has arts, history and gorgeous natural landscape everywhere.
+It has arts, history, and gorgeous natural landscapes everywhere.
 Winterthur is the sixth-largest populated city in Switzerland.
 It is a service and high-tech industrial satellite town within Zürich canton.

 Winterthur also serves as a great stop-over for places in Eastern Switzerland and Germany and Austria.
 You can visit Winterthur in 20 minutes by train from Zürich.

 Lugano – Ninth largest city in Switzerland (south)